caadams4/OS-Final-Proj/README.md

 #FILE STRUCTURES & HEADERS:

-  - main.c -> include all supporting .h files here... not .c files
+  - main.c -> include all supporting .h files here... do not include other .c files
   - [supporting .c file].c -> include this file's .h file here
   - if you create a struct, define the struct in EACH .c file you use it